micbjo/qapital-backend-test/README.md

 The task specification says about the Roundup rule:
 "...it rounds the amount on the transaction to the nearest multiple of the configured roundup amount..."
-I have chosen to interpret thi as the nearest _upper_ multiple, since the rule is named Round*up*.
+I have chosen to interpret this as the nearest _upper_ multiple, since the rule is named Round*up*.

 I added the SavingsEventService as a SavingsEvent producer.